 “Matt never intentionally entered ‘fabricated trades’ to conceal any trading activity and Goldman never alleged he did so at the time of his termination or thereafter,” Intelisano, of Rich, Intelisano & Katz LLP, said in an e-mailed statement.
 “Matt, himself, brought the trading losses to the attention of senior managers at Goldman on the day they occurred.”

-Taylor was hired by Morgan Stanley (MS) less than three months after Goldman Sachs disclosed in a public filing that he had been fired for building an “inappropriately large” proprietary trading position.
+Taylor was hired by Morgan Stanley (MS:US) less than three months after Goldman Sachs disclosed in a public filing that he had been fired for building an “inappropriately large” proprietary trading position.
 Goldman Sachs cited the alleged misconduct in a so-called U-5 form, according to a Financial Industry Regulatory Authority document.
 Morgan Stanley, which had employed Taylor before he joined Goldman in 2005, re-hired him in March 2008, according to the Finra records.

 Morgan Stanley hired Taylor less than three months after a subprime mortgage-related trading position resulted in a $9.4 billion writedown in December 2007, which caused the New York- based company to oust co-president Zoe Cruz and sell a $5 billion stake to state-controlled China Investment Corp.